nicholaswmin/stream-gotchas/README.md

 The test suite tests each case (both failure and solution) for:

 - **Memory pressure and [memory leaks][memleak]**.
+  - Are the stream amenable to garbage collection?
-- **Runaway queries**.
+- **Runaway queries**
-  Are there queries still running when they shouldnt?
+  - Are there queries still running when they shouldnt?
 - **Database connection release**.
-  Does it unnecessarily hold-on to a database connection?
+  - Does it unnecessarily hold-on to a database connection?

 ## Install